hasukmistry/conversional/README.md

 `REACT_APP_LAYOUT` - JSON data structure from which app will be rendered.
 By default, `data2.json` is used to render in the app.

 `PORT` - The port on which the application will run.

+## JSON Data Structure

+Find out information about JSON data structure and their usage in [README.md](layouts/README.md)

+## Components

+Find out information about components and their usage in [README.md](src/README.md)

+## Tests

+Find out information about tests and their usage in [README.md](src/README.md)